austin-1/recipes/desserts/muffin-tin-cookie-brownies.md

 4. **Finish the Caramel**: Let the caramel boil for 1-2 minutes, then remove from heat.
 Stir in the vanilla extract and sea salt.
 Set aside to cool slightly.

 ### Make the Brownie Layer:
 1. **Preheat the Oven**: Preheat your oven to 350°F (175°C).
-Grease a standard 12-cup muffin tin or line it with paper liners.
+Grease 12 silicone muffin molds.

-2. **Mix the dry ingredients**: In a mixing bowl, combine the cocoa powder, flour, salt and baking powder.
+2. **Mix the dry ingredients**: In a small mixing bowl, combine the cocoa powder, flour, salt and baking powder.

-2. **Prepare the Brownie Batter**: Cream together the melted butter, sugar, eggs, and vanilla extract until well combined.
+2. **Prepare the Brownie Batter**: In a large mixing bowl, cream together the melted butter, sugar, eggs, and vanilla extract until well combined.
 Sift in the dry ingredients and stir until the batter is smooth.

 ### Make the Cookie Layer:

+1. **Mix the dry ingredients**: In a small mixing bowl, combine the flour, salt and baking soda.

-1. **Prepare the Cookie Dough**: In a mixing bowl, cream together the butter, brown sugar, and granulated sugar until light and fluffy.
+2. **Prepare the Cookie Dough**: In a large mixing bowl, cream together the butter, brown sugar, and granulated sugar until light and fluffy.
 Add the egg and vanilla extract, mixing well.
-In a separate bowl, whisk together the flour, baking soda, and salt.
 Gradually add the dry ingredients to the wet mixture until combined.
 Stir in the chocolate chips.

-### Assemble the Muffin Tin Cookie Brownies:
+### Assemble and Bake:

-1. **Layer the Brownie Batter**: Spoon about 1-2 tablespoons of brownie batter into the bottom of each muffin cup, spreading it evenly.
+1. **Layer the Brownie Batter**: Spoon about 1 1/2 tablespoons of brownie batter into the bottom of each muffin cup, spreading it evenly.

+2. **Pre-bake the Brownie layer**: Place the silicone molds about 1 1/2 inches apart on a baking sheet.
+Bake in the preheated oven for 5 minutes.

-2. **Add Caramel**: Drop a spoonful of the homemade caramel sauce over the brownie layer.
+3. **Add Caramel**: Remove muffin molds from oven.
+Drop a spoonful of the homemade caramel sauce over the brownie layer.

-3. **Layer the Cookie Dough**: Top the caramel with a spoonful of cookie dough, spreading it to cover the caramel.
+4. **Layer the Cookie Dough**: Shape a flat round patty of cookie dough to cover the top of each mold.

-4. **Bake**: Bake in the preheated oven for 15-18 minutes, or until the cookie tops are golden brown and a toothpick inserted into the center comes out with a few moist crumbs.
+5. **Bake**: Bake in the preheated oven for 18 minutes, or until the cookie tops are golden brown and a toothpick inserted into the center comes out with a few moist crumbs.

-5. **Cool and Finish**: Let the cookie brownies cool in the muffin tin for about 10 minutes before removing.
+6. **Cool and Finish**: Let the cookie brownies cool in the molds for about 10 minutes before removing.
 Drizzle with any remaining caramel sauce and sprinkle with sea salt before serving.